nikitaGlobal/ng-wpmail2telegram/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Register your own bot as described [https://core.telegram.org/bots#6-botfather](here)
 5. Fill in plugin settings with your bot token
+6. Each user which has access to wp-admin should start chat with your bot and follow the subscription link

 == Changelog ==